How to Make a Gantt Chart in PowerPoint (Free Template)

 • Simple timeline: SmartArt

-7. Plan for updates—if dates will change, use Excel-linked add-ins
+6. Plan for updates — if dates will change, use Excel-linked add-ins

 For consultants building Gantt charts regularly, the right tools matter.
-A chart that should take 3 minutes shouldn't take 45 minutes—and when the partner asks to "move Phase 2 back two weeks," you should be able to do it in seconds.
+A chart that should take 3 minutes should not take 45 — and when the partner asks to "move Phase 2 back two weeks," you should be able to do it in seconds.
+Explore Deckary's timeline and Gantt chart capabilities with Excel linking and automatic date handling.